The Best Korean BB Cream: Our Favorites, and How to Pick the Right One for You

 If you’re a little mesmerized by Korean beauty products, and you’re not even certain what “BB” even stands for… well, you’re in luck!
 In this post, we’ll dive deep into this somewhat mysterious cosmetic, and discuss why it can be an incredible beauty option.

-We’ll list our reviews first—and discuss our tops picks, as well as our selection for the best Korean BB cream overall—and then we’ll go over the basics (like… what is a BB cream, anyway?) and then we’ll go into more detail, like how to select the right one for your skin, and how to use the one you’ve picked.
+We’ll list our reviews first—and discuss our tops picks, as well as our selection for the best Korean BB cream overall—and then we’ll go over the basics (like… what is a BB cream, anyway, and how are its benefits different from the benefits of a CC cream?) and then we’ll go into more detail, like how to select the right one for your skin, and how to use the one you’ve picked.
 Let’s get to it:

 Korean BB Creams: Our Reviews